MVNU-GPS-CSCI3024-Fall2016/CSCI3024-GPS-Fall2016/documentation/Software_Architecture_Document.md

 ## 6. Pre-Caching Activity View
 The pre-caching process is a batch job that runs at the end of each day.
-It collects data for that day, separates it by bank and hour, totals the energy collected, and adds an collection entry for that date, bank, and hour to a table.
+It collects data for that day, separates it by bank and hour, totals the energy collected, and adds a collection entry for that date, bank, and hour to a table.
 Our program will then query this table and simply sum the results.
 This reduces the number of entries our program has to search to 1 entry for each 180 entries in the original data table.
 <br/>
 ![Alt](./images/Pre-Caching_Activity_Architecture.png "Pre-Caching Batch Job Activity Architecture")